8ctavio/vergil/apps/docs/src/components/form/inputSearch.md

 </Demo>

 :::info
-The `btn-position` prop does not support reactive properties.
+The `btn-position` prop does not support reactive values.
 :::

 ## Events